Racking and Unracking

 • Racking page

-• Found in the top right corner of the main page in the Racks tile ("Racking" hyperlink)
+• Found in the top right corner of the main page in the Racks tile ("Racking" hyperlink).

-• Displays all parts that can be racked, no matter the similarity
+• Displays all parts that can be racked, no matter the similarity.

 • Workboards

-• Open Work Parts or Work Racks when parts are in a racking node
+• Open Work Parts or Work Racks when parts are in a racking node.

-• Displays all parts that can be racked together
+• Displays all parts that can be racked together.

 • Work Orders

-• "SHOW DETAILS" on parts of a work order
+• "SHOW DETAILS" on parts of a work order.

-• Displays all parts that can be racked together
+• Displays all parts that can be racked together.

-• Received Orders
+• Sales Orders

 In the above locations where racking can be performed, there are three sections displayed and many buttons with different functions: